Housing at the Massachusetts Institute of Technology: Bexley Hall

-Bexley Hall was an MIT dormitory located at 46-52 Massachusetts Avenue.
+Bexley Hall was an MIT dormitory located at 46-52 Massachusetts Avenue housing 120 undergrads.
 It was an early twentieth-century brick building, consisting of four four-story walkups surrounding a central courtyard.
-It was almost directly across the street from MIT's Building 7; old MIT official directories described it as being "just a stone's throw from the Institute's front door".
+It was almost directly across the street from MIT's Building 7; old MIT official directories described it as being "just a stone's throw from the Institute's front door", while residents' description was "just a stoned throw from the Institute's front door."
 As former apartments which were renovated in the 1970s, Bexley suites had full kitchens and bathrooms.
 The stout, soundproof walls of Bexley were extensively painted by students and were plastered with murals and graffiti, some of which dated to the 1960s.

-Long known for its alternative culture, Bexley was among the first MIT dormitories to officially become coed, housing 120 undergrads.
+Long known for its alternative culture, Bexley was among the first MIT dormitories to become coed, but one of the last to officially become so.
 Some residents owned pet cats and allowed them to roam free around the building, decades before MIT officially adopted a cat-friendly policy in 2008.
 The May 1970 Grateful Dead concerts at MIT were sponsored by Bexley's housemaster.

 Following leads in the phone hacking case of Cap'n Crunch, the Federal Bureau of Investigation visited Bexley in the early 1970s.
 Twenty to thirty Bexley residents filled a living room and were "interviewed" by two FBI agents.
 "We shared popcorn, and asked them more questions than they asked us; the spirit was boisterous."

 On May 7, 2013, MIT announced that Bexley Hall would be closed for up to three years, due to significant water damage inside the building's exterior walls that rendered the dormitory unsafe to live in.
 Bexley residents and others expressed considerable concern about the sudden disruption of student housing plans, and possible loss of the unique student culture that had evolved over the years.
 On October 17, 2013, MIT's Department of Facilities recommended that Bexley be demolished, deeming it too expensive to repair and bring up to modern building code.
 By 2015, the building had been completely removed, and a small park established in its place.

 Notable alumni of Bexley Hall include U.S. Senator Alex Padilla (D-CA); director of the Vatican Observatory Br.
-Guy Consolmagno; Dan Bricklin, co-inventor of the computerized spreadsheet; best-selling author and neuroscientist Daniel Levitin; and Jeff Sagarin, a sports computerized ratings guru.
+Guy Consolmagno; co-inventor of the computerized spreadsheet, Dan Bricklin; best-selling author and neuroscientist Daniel Levitin; Jeff Sagarin, a sports computerized ratings guru; and former NASA Planetary Protection Officer Catharine Conley.
 Institute Professor Jerome Lettvin and his wife Maggie were Bexley "houseparents" in the 1970s and early 1980s.